 13 Oct, 2024 18:36

-US troops will deploy to Israel – Pentagon
+US will deploy troops to Israel – Pentagon

 American forces will be sent to operate a missile defense battery ahead of a likely Israeli attack on Iran

-US troops will deploy to Israel – Pentagon
+US will deploy troops to Israel – Pentagon

 The US has ordered the deployment of a THAAD air defense system to Israel, along with a crew of American service members to operate it, Pentagon Press Secretary Maj.
 Gen. Pat Ryder announced on Sunday.
 The move marks the first deployment of US combat troops on Israeli soil since the Israel-Hamas war began last year.